olofos/SdEmu/README.md

 ## Examples

-The directory `olofos/examples/` contains two examples:
+The directory `olofos/example/` contains two examples:
 * `Spi.java` gives a simple example of how the SPI interface can be used
 * `SdServer.java` uses the byte level interface to implement a simple TCP server which listens for commands.

-  The `examples/client/` directory contains a C implementation of a TCP client which talks to the TCP server and uses Elm ChaN's [FatFS](http://elm-chan.org/fsw/ff/00index_e.html) library to read and write files to a FAT file system.
+  The `example/client/` directory contains a C implementation of a TCP client which talks to the TCP server and uses Elm ChaN's [FatFS](http://elm-chan.org/fsw/ff/00index_e.html) library to read and write files to a FAT file system.

+  The `example/images` contains two simple FAT12 disk images that can be used with the seconds example above.
+The file `disk.img` is made with one sector per cluster so that all files are read and written using single block reads and writes, while `disk2.img` is made with four sectors per cluster, so that multi-block reads and writes can be used.